Pyrdacor/Ambermoon/Files/Imploding.md

 4. Read the next match offset.
 5. Copy the match inside the output.

 Note that the imploder stores the compressed data in reverse order so the first byte comes last.
 So to read the input correctly you have to read from the end of the stream to the beginning.
-Moreover there seem to be 3 extra bytes at the end (at the beginning of the input) that have to be skipped.
-Not sure if this is always true but I hope so.

 #### 1. Copy the literals